 4. Don’t forget your bug spray.

 5. You really need a flashlight if you plan to walk all the way through the cave.
-The headlamps we used were perfect, they illuminated the cave and kept our hands free.
+We used these headlamps and they worked perfectly so we could be hands-free.

 6. The passage to exit the cave does narrow considerably so if you have a backpack on (like I did), you will need to remove it and carry it through.

 Cost: Entrance to the park is free but there is a fee to tour the home and to take a wagon tour.

 For a detailed list of hours visit the website: http://www.malabarfarm.org